Visyond/website-hugo/site/content/pricings/pricing-page.md

 topTitle: >-
   Make Better Decisions, Faster.
 Start <span style="color: #0086ff;">Free</span>.
 topSubTitle: >-
-  Explore Visyond during a 14-day free trial.
-No credit card required. <br/><br/>After the trial, choose a plan that works for you.
+  You'll get a premium plan for 7 days to get the full Visyond experience.
+No credit card required. <br/><br/>Afterwards, you can stay on the free plan, or choose a plan that works for you.
 pricingSections:
   - pricingSection:
       plansCards: